Biodepot-workflows/gitpod-docs/GITPOD.md

 **Ports tab doesn't show in IDE** - If the port tab doesn't show, there might be a conflict with browser plugins or other tabs open.
 Try restarting your browser and opening the GitPod instance without other tabs open.

 **Bwb shuts down when loading workflow** - When opening a workflow on GitPod, sometimes Bwb will not re-launch with the workflow.
 If this happens, right click the desktop, select "Bwb" and load the workflow again.

+**Bwb does not load on start** - When opening the Bwb window on GitPod, sometimes Bwb will not have started.
+If this happens, right click the desktop, select "Bwb" and load the workflow again.